vseryakov/alpinejs-app/README.md

 Special options include:

-- `$target` - to define a specific container for rendering.
+- `$target` - to define a specific container for rendering, it is always set in the params even if empty
 - `$history` - to explicitly manage browser history.

 ```html